Pan's People: Early work and line-up changes

 In February 1968 three of Pan's People (Lord, Colby and Wilde) appeared on the West German show Beat Beat Beat with Tom Jones.
 This series was unique in that Ruth Pearson got sole choreography credit.

 In the final change before the Top of the Pops era, Lorelly Harris chose to leave in March 1968, ultimately going into the Bluebell Girls.
-She was replaced by Andrea (Andi) Rutherford.
-(1947–2015).
+She was replaced by Andrea (Andi) Rutherford (1947–2015).

 Early management

 Colby's future husband, James Ramble, was manager, initially in partnership with promoter Rik Gunnell, but solo by the time of his marriage to Colby in 1967.
 He retained this role into 1970, the year of his divorce from Colby.
-In 1970 he claimed to have created two rules, one that the dancers must wear their hair down, and second that they must get married rather than have partners; however, the second rule was also reported later the same year as marriage was not allowed until the end of 1971.
+In 1970 he claimed to have created two rules; one that the dancers must wear their hair down, and another that they must get married rather than have partners; however, the second rule was also reported later the same year as saying that marriage was not allowed until the end of 1971.

-Following the end of his management, the troupe members managed themselves - later accounts of the history of Pan's People focus on this second structural phase.
+Following the end of his management, the troupe members managed themselves; later accounts of the history of Pan's People focus on this second structural phase.